-2 So I think that the people who devised the syllabus recognised the importance of that as a nursing 3 responsibility and therefore they highlighted it as 4 something we had to build information around.
-First of all, in terms of anatomy and physiology -- and that's 6 going back even to pre-1973, we were taught the 7 importance of the fluid make-up of the body and how 8 9 important the maintenance of hydration was.
-So that was 10 a theme that ran through from when I started in 1962.
-11 And the significance then of fluid loss, whether that be 12 vomiting, whether it be diarrhoea, whether it be fluid 13 lost through the skin or indeed from wounds.
-So in the teaching, you'd have started off with 14 looking at what normal body hydration was and how that 15 16 was maintained and moving on then to the ways in which 17 that could be disrupted.
-And that followed then with the importance in terms of the patient's well-being, how 18 the nurse with her responsibility for caring for the 19 20 patient would take and make note of any ...
-We all know 21 what normal urination and the amount during the day or 22 faecal matter -- vomiting's not normal, so therefore when you got into the abnormal, it was important to make 23
+- 1 A. First of all, that's a direct lift from the syllabus. - 2 So I think that the people who devised the syllabus - recognised the importance of that as a nursing - 4 responsibility and therefore they highlighted it as - 5 something we had to build information around.
+First of - all, in terms of anatomy and physiology -- and that's - 7 going back even to pre-1973, we were taught the - importance of the fluid make-up of the body and how - 9 important the maintenance of hydration was.
+So that was - 10 a theme that ran through from when I started in 1962. - 11 And the significance then of fluid loss, whether that be - 12 vomiting, whether it be diarrhoea, whether it be fluid - 13 lost through the skin or indeed from wounds. - 14 So in the teaching, you'd have started off with - 15 looking at what normal body hydration was and how that - 16 was maintained and moving on then to the ways in which - 17 that could be disrupted.
+And that followed then with - the importance in terms of the patient's well-being, how the nurse with her responsibility for caring for the - 20 patient would take and make note of any ...
+We all know - 20 patient would take and make note of any ... we all kin - 21 what normal urination and the amount during the day or - 23 when you got into the abnormal, it was important to make faecal matter -- vomiting's not normal, so therefore whatever, there was great detail in the classroom on the